 building an efficient customer support strategy on a global scale takes a lot of dedication and will.
 Especially because it means round-the-clock availability.

-Most research tend to show that responding quickly has the greatest impact on customer satisfaction.
+Most research tends to show that responding quickly has the greatest impact on customer satisfaction.

 “Customer service shouldn’t just be a department, it should be the entire company.”